WZhaoKe/aegpwb/doc/SolverUserManual.md

 transmission by `tag_T`.
 The absorptions are implemented by adding separate absorber objects for each side.
-Implicitly this model assumes a GO limit approximation, i.e, the wall dimensions electrically large and the cross-section are related to the corresponding efficiencies by one-quater of the surface area.
+Implicitly this model assumes a GO limit approximation, i.e, the wall dimensions electrically large and the cross-section are related to the corresponding efficiencies by one-quarter of the surface area.

 ![Figure: Lucent wall](figures/LucentWallEMT.png)